Wednesday, July 15, 2026Sign in

 The Oklahoma case is the most consequential by volume.
 Greenleaf Labs is one of OMMA's accredited testing labs; for more than two years, its potency-and-contaminant testing protocols miscalculated yeast and mold.
 OMMA inspectors caught the issue in routine sampling and issued a cease-and-desist in August 2025.
 The lab agreed to voluntary retesting and customer notification.
 By March 2026, inspectors had found test-failed product still on dispensary shelves — meaning the voluntary-notification step had broken down.
 OMMA's response: skip voluntary and issue a mandatory recall.

 New York's situation is structurally similar but tighter in scope.
-Stephen Geskey, OCM's Executive Deputy Director for Licensing, Compliance and Laboratories, framed the agency's enforcement in a public statement: "When test results are inaccurate or unclear, product safety cannot be guaranteed."
-The OCM recall covers 13 licensees — Basin Mixtures Inc, Capital Region Co, Veterans Holdings Inc, High End Processing, Nanticoke Hemp Inc, Northeast Extracts LLC, Route 27 Hopyard, 1Off Manufacturing, Hudson Valley Jane, and others — across multiple product categories.
+The OCM recall covers more than a dozen licensees — Basin Mixtures Inc, Capital Region Co, Veterans Holdings Inc, High End Processing, Nanticoke Hemp Inc, Northeast Extracts LLC, Route 27 Hopyard, 1Off Manufacturing, Hudson Valley Jane, and others — across multiple product categories.
 The Aspergillus contamination matters because Aspergillus is a respiratory pathogen; smoking or vaporizing contaminated cannabis can drive serious infections in immunocompromised patients.
-The cadmium recall is similar — heavy-metal accumulation has chronic implications even at sub-acute exposure levels.
-(S2, S3)

 For operators, the three cases line up around a single question: who absorbs the cost when a third-party lab fails?

 The legal answer, currently, is: the operator.
 Cannabis lab agreements typically include hold-harmless provisions that protect the lab from downstream liability if the operator's product fails post-test inspection.
 Some lab agreements include indemnification for lab error, but those clauses are inconsistent and rarely tested in court.
-In Oklahoma, OMMA's mandatory recall language makes the burden explicit: "Operators bear all waste disposal costs."
-In New York, the cost falls in the same place.
-Operators carry the recall load while the lab — in both Oklahoma and New York — faces only the regulatory consequence of losing its operating license.
+In Oklahoma, OMMA's mandatory recall language makes the burden explicit: operators bear all waste disposal costs.

 The broader regulatory direction is harder enforcement.
 Every mature cannabis market has, since 2025, tightened its laboratory oversight.
 ISO 17025 accreditation — the international standard for laboratory competence and impartiality — is now a mandatory prerequisite for cannabis testing labs in a growing number of states.
-California and Colorado have implemented new sample-tracking requirements designed to make lab-shopping — the practice of sending the same sample to multiple labs and reporting only the most favorable result — harder to hide.
-Florida has authorized its regulator to issue immediate stop-sale orders against Medical Cannabis Treatment Centers when post-shelf testing diverges from a product's certificate of analysis.
-(S6)
+California and Colorado have implemented new sample-tracking requirements designed to make lab-shopping harder to hide.

 Operator-side commentary has been quieter.
 The licensees named in the New York recall have largely declined to comment publicly, with most directing customers to OCM's product-lookup page and accepting returns of recalled product even when opened.
 The Oklahoma operators with significant Greenleaf exposure are working through their disposal obligations on the regulator's clock.

-Through June 2026 — operators in Oklahoma must complete their inventory audits and disposals under OMMA's mandatory recall.
-Expect monthly inspection reports from OMMA on which operators are in compliance.
+1. Through June 2026 — Oklahoma operators must complete inventory audits and disposals under OMMA's mandatory recall.
 Operators that miss the window face license-status review.

-Mid-2026 — New York OCM expected to issue updated lab-licensing standards in the wake of the Keystone State Testing failure.
-The agency has signaled that the standards will include stricter sample-chain-of-custody requirements and may move toward mandatory ISO 17025 for all permitted labs.
-Operators should expect that the cost of compliant testing rises as the supply of qualified labs contracts.
+2. Mid-2026 — New York OCM expected to issue updated lab-licensing standards in the wake of the Keystone State Testing failure.
+Likely mandatory ISO 17025 for all permitted labs.

-Year-end 2026 — the first wave of cannabis-operator insurance renewals fully reflecting the 2026 recall cycle.
-Premium increases for product-recall coverage are widely anticipated, and exclusions for lab-error events may become standard.
-Operators that have not priced this into 2027 plans should.
+3. Year-end 2026 — first wave of cannabis-operator insurance renewals fully reflecting the 2026 recall cycle.
+Premium increases for product-recall coverage are widely anticipated.

 Operator Discussion · 1